 You must adjust your diet to your training schedule.
 Running on a full stomach can cause nausea, cramps, and bloating, which will force you to stop.

 Food in the stomach cannot be adequately digested, and the muscles used in running start to get tired much faster, as they lack oxygen which allows them to function at full strength.

 Depending on the size and contents of a meal, a different amount of time is needed for it to be successfully digested.

-If you ate a larger meal, such as lunch, wait for at least three hours before you start running.
+If you eat a larger meal, such as lunch, wait for at least three hours before you start running.

 On the other hand, if it’s an early morning workout and you don’t have time for breakfast, then run on an empty stomach.

 9. You are not adequately hydrated

 In addition to nutrition, hydration is also important.
 Consume enough water throughout the day, especially if you know that you have a workout scheduled for that day.

 If it’s hot outside, take an isotonic drink to replenish electrolytes lost through sweating and to prevent muscle cramps.